lucidmoon/MageVagrant/README.md

 - Zookal Magento
 - Setup Ruby for our Ruby devs
-- Update PHP to 5.5 or at least 5.4
+- Update PHP to 5.5
 - Update MySQL to 5.6
 - Nginx configuration
 - Redis